 Gluten-Free Swedish Spice Cake or Pepperkaka is a Swedish vintage traditional spice cake.
 A soft and moist cake with a gentle spice that will warm your soul.
 Needless to say, it can be eaten with or without whipped cream or whipped coconut cream.
 Consequently, people all over the world are getting ready to celebrate Christmas.
-Indeed, this means for many recreating national family favorites.
+Indeed, this means many recreating national family favorites.
 Foods, that connect us back to past generations.
 In other words, classic vintage foods are being made in kitchens everywhere.
 In fact, my kitchen is no different.
-Furthermore. the soft Swedish spice cake is a family favorite and often served on Sankta Lucia as well.
+Furthermore. the soft Swedish spice cake is a family favorite and is often served on Sankta Lucia as well.

 Gluten-Free Swedish Spice Cake:

 While I don’t eat grains I still do crave cake, muffins, and other forms of dessert.
 Believe it or not many people confuse this cake with a gingerbread cake.
 Not to mention, the flavors blend really well together and are unbelievably Swedish.
 In conclusion, I revamped my recipe so that I could also have some.
-In Sweden, many cakes use what is called Fil milk.
+In Sweden, many cakes use Fil milk.
 Fil milk is a Swedish type of milk only found in Sweden.
 Hence, I think of it as drinkable yogurt.
 Therefore, I recreate Fil milk by combining sour cream and milk which also makes this cake soft and tender.

 Believe it or not, most cakes in Sweden don’t use frosting.
 However, I like to top my cake with a little whipped cream.
 Not to mention, it is really good with a cup of coffee in the morning.
-In fact, I like to use the 6 cup bundt pan as it is big enough for my family of 4 yet small enough not to have a ton of leftovers or cake for days.
+In fact, I like to use the 6-cup bundt pan as it is big enough for my family of 4 yet small enough not to have a ton of leftovers or cake for days.

 Nutritional Facts based on 9 servings